 Lm_Sensors

-Run Lm_Sensors with the sensors command in terminal.
+Run Lm_Sensors with the sensors command in the terminal.

-Install using one of the following command in thermal.
+Install using one of the following commands in thermal.

 Ubuntu